mgaertne/shinqlx/docs/commands.rst

    :param Callable handler: The handler for the command.
 See below for a prototype.
    :param int permission: The minimum permission a player trying to invoke this command needs.
    :param Iterable[AbstractChannel] channels: The channels this command can be triggered from.
-   :param Iterable[Abstractchannel] exclude_channels: Explicit channels this command cannot be triggered from.
+   :param Iterable[AbstractChannel] exclude_channels: Explicit channels this command cannot be triggered from.
    :param int priority: The priority for this command, valid values: :const:`PRI_LOWEST <shinqlx.PRI_LOWEST>`, :const:`PRI_LOW <shinqlx.PRI_LOW>`, :const:`PRI_NORMAL <shinqlx.PRI_NORMAL>`, :const:`PRI_HIGH <shinqlx.PRI_HIGH>`, :const:`PRI_HIGHEST <shinqlx.PRI_HIGHEST>`.
    :param bool client_cmd_pass: Flag whether this command should be passed to ``client_command`` and the general quake live engine.
    :param int client_cmd_perm: The minimum permission level needed when triggering this command via the ``client_command`` channel.